The Black Studies Center

 - Encyclopedia of the African Diaspora: Origins, Experiences and Culture.
 Edited by Carole Boyce Davies.
 Santa Barbara, Ca.: ABC CLIO, 2008.

 - Encyclopedia of Race and Racism.
 Editor In Chief, John Hartwell Moore.
 New York, NY: Thompson Gale, 2008.

 - Writing African American Woman: An Encyclopedia of Literature by and about Women of Color.
 Edited by Elizabeth Ann Beaulieu.
-Westport, CT: Greenwood Press, 2006.
+Westport, Conn.: Greenwood Press, 2006.

-African-American adult fiction writers, reflecting various historical periods, whose works span through the 1970s and whose works are supported with literary criticism and with author biographies.
+Works by African-American adult fiction writers, reflecting various historical periods through the 1970s, whose works are supported with literary criticism and author biographies.
 Examples of authors represented in the Black Studies Fiction collection are:

 - Ed Bullins

 - Ralph Ellison